hadidabomb2/PRJ_Aging_Brain/README.md

 ### For Windows
 * First navigate to this project folder where this README file is located using the Windows Command Prompt.
-* Run the following command:
+* Run the following command and respond yes to any prompts that come up:
 ```bash
 $ python -m nuitka main.py
 ```
-This will generate optimised source code for a MinGW64 based C compiler.
+This will generate optimised source code for a MinGW64 based C compiler by default.
 * Finally run the last command:
 ```bash
 $ main.exe